pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 wxPython
 ~~~~~~~~~~~~~
-Consult their documentation for adjustments to RGB pixmaps an potentially wxPython releases specifics.
+Consult their documentation for adjustments to RGB pixmaps and, potentially, specifics for your wxPython release.

 >>> bitmap = wx.BitmapFromBufferRGBA(pix.width, pix.height, pix.samples)